deanturpin/Generative/readme.md

-Project parked.
+Not in active development.
 Outstanding issues marked as wontfix and closed.

 ----